koenoe/tvseri.es/README.md

 # tvseri.es

-This is a NextJS application that interacts with multiple APIs, but mostly TMDb, to help you discover and track your favourite TV series.
+This is a NextJS application that interacts with multiple APIs (but mostly TMDb), to help you discover and track your favourite TV series.

 _Partial Prerendering FTW 🔥_